johnkerl/miller/docs6/docs/online-help.md

 ## Per-function help

+This is a command-line version of the [DSL built-in functions](reference-dsl-builtin-functions.md) page.
 Given the name of a DSL function (from `mlr -f`) you can use `mlr help function` for details:

 <pre class="pre-highlight-in-pair">